 Our job is not to present a pretty picture of farming, but to give them the gritty, realistic, practical perspective of what a farmer’s body and brain must accomplish any given day in order to succeed in a challenging choice of vocation.
 Not only do we focus on the nostalgic and sentimental aspects of agriculture, but also the marriage of new ideas, and new business models to create tomorrow’s small business owners in farming… people who will directly create their own healthy businesses in their communities, be sources of local food, inspiration and jobs in their communities, and in turn educate others, both their customers and other future farmers about farming and food production today.

-Willow City Farm’s internship program is meant to be an opportunity for individuals to test themselves in a career that they have dreamed of pursing and giving them the hands-on training, tools, experience and education, along with the possibility to use land as test plots for their fledgling businesses.
+Willow City Farm’s internship program is meant to be an opportunity for individuals to test themselves in a career that they have dreamed of pursuing and giving them the hands-on training, tools, experience and education, along with the possibility to use land as test plots for their fledgling businesses.
 Our interns are taught how to preserve resources, grow healthy food, and work with nature, not against it.

 We bring our interns on private tours of other select farms where other farm business owners share their insights, successes and failures in their agricultural activities.
 They learn about large-scale traditional farming models, as well as more innovative small-scale niche farming activities that often rely more on agritourism (the fastest growing sector in agriculture); the creation of unique, niche farm products; or incorporating wellness and holistic healing education and activities with farming to create a complete farm-to-table-to-body business model.